 This document lays down the Label Generation Ruleset for Gurmukhi script.
 Three main components of the Gurmukhi Script LGR i.e. Code point repertoire, Variants and Whole Label Evaluation Rules have been described in detail here.
 All these components have been incorporated in a machine-readable format in the accompanying XML file named "Proposed-LGR-Guru-20180501.xml".

+[Needed: mention of test files by name and function]

 Script for which the LGR is proposed